Asian shares slip on jitters over inflation, interest rates

 Hong Kong’s government announced pandemic relief measures worth $15.4 billion to help the territory recovery from the blow to its economy, which contracted 6.1% last year.
 The measures include loans for the unemployed, consumption vouchers and tax relief.
 Hong Kong Finance Minister Paul Chan forecast the economy is set to grow 3.5% to 5.5% this year.

+The move to raise the tax on stock trading, the first in three decades, pulled shares in Hong Kong Exchanges & Clearing Ltd., which runs the bourse, down by as much as 12.4%.
+It closed 8.7% lower.

-Investors remain increasingly focused on a big tick up in bond yields and how it affects stock valuations.
+More broadly, investors increasingly are focusing on a big tick up in bond yields and how it affects stock valuations, analysts say.

 The large amount of stimulus being pumped into economies has been a factor in pushing bond yields higher, giving some investors pause as it revives worries about inflation that have been nearly nonexistent for more than a decade.